Russian submarine Gepard: Construction and career

+The building of Russian nuclear submarines significantly slowed in the 2000s, so over the entire decade, К-335 Gepard was the only new nuclear submarine for ten years.

 The submarine was laid down on 23 September 1991 at Sevmash, Severodvinsk.
 Launched on 17 September 1999 and commissioned on 5 December 2001 into the Northern Fleet.
 On 22 February 1993, he was renamed Gepard.

 In mid-January 2012, information about a fire on a boat appeared in the press.
 The Ministry of Defense of the Russian Federation officially denied information about the fire, and stated that a small fire occurred on the submarine from a broken portable lamp, which was quickly extinguished by the LOCH system, there were no injuries, no damage, the service on the boat was in normal mode.
 The fire occurred during the maintenance of the boat at the 10th shipyard, an alcohol lamp was dropped by a plant worker, the fire extinguishing system worked twice.

 On the night of 11 February 2012, the torpedo compartment commander, senior lieutenant Maxim Galkin, was found hanged on the Gepard nuclear submarine.
 A pre-investigation check is underway under article 110 of the Criminal Code of the Russian Federation and ruled it as a suicide.

 In March 2014, the shipboard crew of the cruising nuclear submarine Gepard was awarded the Challenge Cup of the Commander of the Northern Fleet (SF) based on the results of the professional skill competition.

 In November 2015, the Gepard nuclear submarine returned to service after the restoration of technical readiness at the Nerpa shipyard.
 The nuclear-powered ship joined the composition of the warships of the submarine forces of the Northern Fleet.

 In 2020, the former commander of Gepard, Dmitry Maslov was awarded the title Hero of Russia.

 On 18 June 2021, in the Barents Sea, as part of a planned tactical exercise at the Northern Fleet's combat training grounds, the nuclear-powered cruising submarine Gepard performed a torpedo attack by a detachment of imaginary enemy ships with salvo firing with practical (training) ammunition.
 The combat exercise was recognized as successful.
 After completing the attack, the submariners practiced a maneuver of evasion and evasion from a retaliatory strike.